diarmuidw/PythonBook/Chapter4.md

     file.close()
 ```

 In the above example, we use a `try`-`except` block to handle the `FileNotFoundError` that may occur if the file "example.txt" doesn't exist.
 If the file exists, we read its contents and close it.
-If it doesn't exist, we print an error message to the console.# Chapter 4: File Handling in Python
+If it doesn't exist, we print an error message to the console.

 ## Text vs Binary Mode